stevapps0/botlyne/FRONTEND_INTEGRATION_GUIDE.md

 # Frontend Integration Guide

 This guide shows how to integrate with the Knowledge Base AI API from a frontend application.
+Authentication is handled entirely client-side using Supabase Auth.

 ## Base URL
 ```